VisAwesme/Kels-Coding-Yard/Projects/PowerShell/README.md

 # PowerShell

-PowerShell scripts (PS1)

-Things you may find here...
+PowerShell scripts, because sometimes Windows needs a little... encouragement.
+Here, you'll find:

-- Antivirus (the funny MEMZ.exe removal)
+- Antivirus scripts – Yes, including MEMZ.exe removal.

-- Installing scripts
+- Installation scripts – Automate all the things.
-- Maybe a joke or two?

-(I am not responsible for any system damage that may have caused by running ANY of my PS1 scripts, that is YOUR fault for not reading through it.
-Not mine.)
+- Jokes – Not as funny when they break your system.

+⚠️ Disclaimer: If my script bricks your OS, that’s your fault for not reading it first.
+Not mine.

   ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey)